Xazin/docs.mybb.com/1.8/development/plugins/creating-admincp-pages.md

 $query = $db->simple_select('statistics', '*');
 ```

-Then for each row from the database, a table row can be built simply by iterating the result from the query in a while loop.
+Then for each row from the database, a table row can be built simply by iterating the query result in a while loop.

 ```
 while ($row = $db->fetch_array($query))